komposter/CommunityPowerEA.com/_docs/entry-strategy.md

 * **Close signal** - is an opposite signal of the filter.
 So, buy will be closed when the filter allows sell opening.

 <br />

-Starting from v2.21, if all signals are disabled (or none of **Open on** parameters are enabled), EA will trade **both ways**.
-So, you can open both buy and sell on the same bar and just manage them with trailing, martingale, or any other option.